This latest installment in our “Hope and Opportunity” article series discusses migrant worker trends with regards to children in rural China.

 One study showed that almost 50% of these “left-behind” children suffer depression and anxiety, compared with 30% of their urban peers.

 In June 2015, four left-behind children from the same family in Bijie, an impoverished Guizhou province, ranging from ages five to 13, committed suicide together by swallowing pesticide.
-While the local governmental officials were sacked for this tragic accident, the bigger question remains as to how can we prevent these tragedies from reoccurring.
+While the local government officials were sacked for this tragic accident, the bigger question remains as to how can we prevent these tragedies from reoccurring.

 Legislative Protection & Private Sector Opportunity